How do cabins on river cruise ships compare to those on ocean ships? Will I have as much choice in cabins on a river ship as I do on an ocean ship?

 What will my room steward do for me?
 Is there a butler?

 Room stewards on river cruises perform many of the same services that their ocean counterparts do: namely, tidying up the room several times a day, doing a turndown service and stocking the cabin with fresh water and other necessities.
 You generally won't find a lot of towel animals on a river cruise, although we saw some spectacular ones -- including spiders, camels and a scorpion -- on our Uniworld cruise in Egypt.

 Two river lines are notable for providing butler service to passengers in some categories.
 Uniworld offers dedicated butler service to all passengers traveling in suites on its European fleet, with the exception of itineraries in Portugal and Russia.

 Scenic offers butler service to passengers in every cabin, with set services according to the cabin category.
 These range from shoeshine, concierge service and restocking the mini-bar in Standard Suites, to packing and unpacking, arranging in-room cocktail drinks and even running a bath in the top suites.

 I hate showers.
 Is there a bathtub?

-What kind bathroom products do provide?
+What kind of bathroom products do river cruise lines provide?